 Strike deadline for Via Rail workers extended again as Unifor continues negotiations

-Unifor says it has again pushed back the deadline for a strike by Via Rail workers that could lead to the immediate suspension of rail services across Canada.
+Unifor says it has again pushed back by two hours the deadline for a strike by Via Rail workers that could lead to the immediate suspension of passenger rail services across Canada.

-The union says in a statement on social media that the strike deadline is now 6 p.m. eastern Monday, two hours later than the 4 p.m. time it had pushed it back to on Sunday.

-It says "talks continue'' and will provide updates as they come in.
+Union spokesman Hamid Osman says ``talks are progressing'' and the deadline has now been pushed back to 8 p.m.
+EDT on Monday.

 Unifor initially issued a 72-hour strike notice to the national rail carrier on Friday, indicating 2,400 employees were prepared to walk off the job if a new contract could not be negotiated by 12:01 a.m. on Monday.